freeCodeCamp/mail-for-good/README.md

 We're keen to tackle any issues people encounter.
 If you experience any problems, please create an issue and we'll get back to you.

+If at any point you changed a file after running `docker-compose`, run `docker-compose up --force-recreate` to ensure they're included.

 ### How to contribute